-Which is more rewarding psychologically – to deliver only what’s expected, and recognize you’re one in many – or suggesting, with a confident smile, something so awesome it hasn’t even been hoped for?
+Which is more rewarding psychologically – to deliver only what’s expected, and recognize you’re one in many – or suggesting, with a confident smile, something so awesome it hasn’t even been hoping for?
 This component of feeling a wizard capable of surprising feats is, for many, a chief source of motivation.
 In dynamically developing world of content, it’s even more vital.

 The customer wanted, say, a “regular” email template – and here’s your team suggesting, “we can make it even better in this, this, and that”.
-This is not just a show-off of tech prowess, or confidence-gaining exercise for team members.
-Pharmas themselves are becoming more sophisticated in tech, so times are approaching where just doing the regular jobs will have them yawning.
+This is not just a show-off of tech prowess or confidence-gaining exercise for team members.
+Pharmas themselves are becoming more sophisticated in tech, so times are approaching were just doing the regular jobs will have them yawning.
 Across B2B, about 54% marketers are already reporting their content production process as “quite” or “very advanced”, so if agencies don’t keep up…

 Again, there is a very considerable reason not to overspecialize as an agency.
 About 17% brands actually feel like switching to a “full-service” model of collaboration with agencies, where a single vendor can be asked for creative, media, CX – and different kinds of content.
-Seventeen per cent is not many, but symptomatic enough of the more holistic view.
+Seventeen percent is not many but symptomatic enough of the more holistic view.
 Becoming universalists?
 Hardly worth it.
 Delivering several types of content and not being afraid to experiment?
 Vital.
 Thus – allow the team to deliver their ambitions.

 You will hardly want to try out all of the above.
 For some agencies, one way works best, and for others, a combination of several of these.
 The main thing here is being realistic and not playing hardcore.
 We’re dealing with human emotions here, not with simplistic if…else statements.
 It is easy to notice that each of these approaches suggests not just demanding something from the team but actually giving them something in return.
 You can’t say, “Okay, so we’re all being positive about deadlines from now on” without a good way to actually speed up the work.
-You can only demand strict adherence to customer’s branding when the team has access to relevant examples.
+You can only demand strict adherence to the customer’s branding when the team has access to relevant examples.

 In many cases, this is easily solved by working with a unified content development platform like eWizard – which is based on a unified framework, universally compatible and globalized.
 For a more practical insight, you can check out the possibilities that this platform provides with a free demo – and consider a full certification to apply them in practice, motivating the team to work with global brands.